kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/1-introduction/5-system-under-test.md

 ## Direct and indirect
 We will also come across many SUT where the implementation is combination of both direct and indirect

-We might need to use different techniques for testing SUT depending on their implementation.
+It is good to be aware of these types because we might need to use different techniques for testing depending on their implementation type.